 This OTT DRM security mechanism extends to each stage of the content lifecycle, providing content protection during transit (as the content is encrypted) as well as while the content is present, or stored on a receiving device and ultimately when it is used by the device.
 It is important to note that a DRM system is typically agnostic of the means used to deliver the content.
 By design, a DRM system allows the distribution of protected content and licenses over untrusted and open networks such as the internet.

 It is perhaps no surprise that the largest software companies went their own ways and developed proprietary OS-specific DRMs for Windows OS, iOS and Android OS.
 Today’s DRM systems tend to be tied to the client device OS.
-Even though an OTT operator may need to support all DRMs to reach the broadest range of client devices such as mobile phones and tablets, PC/Mac computing platforms, smartTVs/STBs and games consoles, there are fortunately some commonalities that facilitate such support.
+Even though an OTT operator may need to support all DRMs to reach the broadest range of client devices such as mobile phones and tablets, PC/Mac computing platforms, smartTVs/STBs and games consoles, there are fortunately some commonalities among the different types of DRM that facilitate such support.

 There are two more major DRMs: